tashapais/diffing-toolkit/README.md

 [Work-In-Progress]
 A research framework for analyzing differences between language models using interpretability techniques.
 This project enables systematic comparison of base models and their variants (model organisms) through various diffing methodologies.

+Note: The toolkit is based on a heavily modified version of the  [saprmarks/dictionary_learning](https://github.com/saprmarks/dictionary_learning) repository, available at [science-of-finetuning/dictionary_learning](https://github.com/science-of-finetuning/dictionary_learning).
+Although we may eventually merge these repositories, this is currently not a priority due to significant divergence.

 ## Overview

 This framework consists of two main pipelines: